 Community Grants Committee

-Apply to be a member of the Community Grants Committee
+Apply to be a Committee Member

 The Community Grants Committee reviews grant applications and recommends financial allocations to council for projects that enhance quality of life for residents under two funding streams: